Loftus Road: History

 The ground was first used on 11 October 1904 by Shepherd's Bush, an amateur side that was disbanded during the First World War.
-QPR moved to Loftus Road in 1917, having had their ground at Park Royal commandeered by the army in 1915.
+QPR moved to Loftus Road in 1917, having had their ground at Park Royal commandeered by the army in February 1915.
 At that time the ground was an open field with a pavilion.
 One stand from Park Royal was dismantled and re-erected in 1919, forming the Ellerslie Road stand.
 This stand was the only covered seating in the ground until 1968 and was replaced in 1972.
 It had a capacity of 2,950.

-QPR moved out of Loftus Road at the start of the 1931–32 season, moving nearby to White City Stadium, but after a loss of £7,000, the team moved back for the start of the 1933–34 season.
-In 1938, a new covered terrace for 6,000 spectators was constructed by a company called Framed Structures Ltd at the Loftus Road end taking the overall ground capacity up to 30,000.
-It cost £7,000 (with £1,500 donated by the QPR Supporters Club) and was opened by the Rt Hon Herbert Morrison, the leading Labour MP and future war time Home Secretary, at the match vs Crystal Palace on 29 October.
-The section of the terracing that was covered was concreted at this time with the uncovered section later concreted in 1945.
+QPR moved out of Loftus Road at the start of the 1931–32 season, moving to nearby White City Stadium, but after a loss of £7,000, the team moved back for the start of the 1933–34 season.
+In 1938, a new covered terrace for 6,000 spectators was constructed by a company called Framed Structures Ltd at the Loftus Road end, taking the overall ground capacity up to 30,000.
+It cost £7,000 (with £1,500 donated by the QPR Supporters Club) and was opened by Herbert Morrison, the leading Labour MP and future wartime Home Secretary, at the match against Crystal Palace on 29 October.
+The covered section of the terracing was concreted at that time; the uncovered section was concreted in 1945.

-In April 1948, after winning the Third Division (South) championship, the club bought the freehold of the stadium plus 39 houses in Loftus Road and Ellerslie Road for £26,250 financed by a share flotation that raised £30,000.
+In April 1948, after winning the Third Division (South) championship, the club bought the freehold of the stadium plus 39 houses in Loftus Road and Ellerslie Road for £26,250, financed by a share flotation that raised £30,000.
 When the club's finances were under pressure in the late 1950s the houses had to be sold.
 On 5 October 1953 floodlights were used at Loftus Road for the first time for a friendly game against Arsenal.
-In the summer of 1966 the original floodlights were replaced by much taller floodlight pylons.
-In the summer of 1980 these in turn were replaced with new floodlights.
+In summer 1966 the original floodlights were replaced by much taller floodlight pylons.
+In summer 1980 these in turn were replaced with new floodlights.

 QPR experimented once again with a move to White City Stadium in the 1962–63 season, but moved back to Loftus Road once more after less than one full season.
 In the summer of 1968 the South Africa Road stand was constructed at a cost of £150,000 to replace the old open terracing.
-In 1972 a new stand was completed in Ellerslie Road, replacing the tin-roofed grandstand erected in 1919, and first used in the match versus Oxford United on 2 December 1972.
+In 1972 a new stand was completed in Ellerslie Road, replacing the tin-roofed grandstand erected in 1919, and first used in the match against Oxford United on 2 December 1972.
 The changing rooms and offices were moved to South Africa Road and the television gantry moved in the other direction.